Wyoming Retirement Center

 Ability to Keep Residents Mobile

-This tells you the percent of patients that were able to retain mobility over time.
-Retaining mobility is often a great sign for residents' well-being.
+This is the percentage of patients that remained mobile levels over time.
+Optimizing mobility is often a great sign for residents' well-being.

 Hospitalizations